Mirela89/IntroductionToRobotics/README.md

 * About (includes details about the creator of the game)

 When the game ends, a message is displayed.
 When the user presses the joystick, it returns to the main menu again.

+The cursor moving logic is similar to the one implemented here: https://www.instructables.com/Arduino-Uno-Menu-Template , but is modified to work with a joystick, since the project doesn't use an LCD Display Shield.
 </details>